-Most of the delays during customs clearance are related to documentary issues.
-Sanitary certificates that contain incomplete or incorrect information will be rejected and the local sanitary authority will request an addendum or official communication from the U.S. sanitary authority in order to release the load.
-The average time to present these documents is 3 to 5 working days from receiving the inspection note.
+Most of the delays during customs clearance are related to document issues.
+Sanitary certificates that contain incomplete or incorrect information will be rejected and the local sanitary authority will request an addendum or official communication from the U.S. sanitary authority to release the load.
+The average time to present these documents is three to five working days from receiving the inspection note.
 It is important to request the import permit from the importer so that the exporter has the technical requirements for a specific product.
 There are some categories that do not need import permits but sanitary certifications instead.
-In that case, the U.S. exporter should request import requirements prior to shipment in order to avoid delays or detentions.
+In that case, the U.S. exporter should request import requirements prior to shipment to avoid delays or detentions.